Case study: missed breast cancer diagnosis

 Our solicitors are specialists in investigating cancer negligence claims and have seen first-hand the consequences of cancer misdiagnosis and delayed cancer diagnosis on patients and their families.

 This case, conducted by Claire Hurrell, demonstrates the importance of early cancer diagnosis, even in younger women.

 We acted on behalf of a client and, latterly, her mother as executor of her estate.
 Our client stated that she visited her GP and complained of a breast lump over the course of several months.

 An examination was carried out and costochondritis was diagnosed and later confirmed.
-A few years later, breast cancer was finally diagnosed and a mastectomy performed.
-Despite treatment, sadly our client suffered a recurrence and died aged 31.
+A few years later, breast cancer was finally diagnosed and a mastectomy was performed.
+Despite treatment, sadly, our client suffered a recurrence and died aged 31.

 We obtained independent expert evidence from a GP expert, a breast surgeon and a histopathologist to obtain answers to the questions our client had about her care.